 Patience is considered a virtue, but in a fast-paced world where things often get rushed, we frequently lose sight of what truly matters.
 Being patient is one of the most important traits to have in any field.
 We must always understand that good things take time, and an effective process is needed for everything.

-Martial arts teach practitioners the value of patience, which is especially important in our children’s development.
+A martial arts class teach practitioners the value of patience, which is especially important in our children’s development.
 By instilling in them the value of patience early in their lives, they will better understand the impact it will have on the goals they strive to achieve.

 Patience is one of the most important tools to have in dealing with frustration.
 It makes you healthier, both physically and mentally.
 By being patient, children can make more informed decisions and will tend to rush things less often.